adopted-ember-addons/ember-data-factory-guy/README.md

 ####cacheOnlyMode
 - FactoryGuy.cacheOnlyMode
- - takes `except` parameter for models you don't want to label as 'cached'
   - Allows you to setup the adapters to prevent them from fetching data with ajax call
     - for single models ( find ) you have to put something in the store
     - for collections ( findAll ) you don't have to put anything in the store.
- - Takes except parameter as a list of models you don't want to cache.
+  - Takes `except` parameter as a list of models you don't want to cache.
     - These model requests will go to server with ajax call and need to be mocked.

 This is helpful, when: